 causes a large number of mounts.
 This adds pointless lines to

-the log, and some filesystems like ext3
+the log, and some filesystems like ext3 impose a

 periodic check every so many mounts.
 To avoid the latter I